African Democracy and The French Revolution

 “A fledgling democracy born out of revolution can be fragile.
 Its leaders have to learn how to manage the new business of politics, often with very little previous experience.
 Revolutions are by their very nature unstable and perilous, often beset by internal conflict and outside intervention.
 State violence and militarism can bring a return to stability, but at a price.
 Revolutionary leaders who started out as humanitarian idealists, given certain circumstances, may adopt brutal methods; they may choose to use political violence, even terror, either to defend the gains of the revolution or, more cynically, to maintain themselves in power.
 The quest for liberty and equality can be a disheartening experience.”
 (Marissa Linton)

-A lengthy but necessary quote that characterizes the challenges faced by Revolutionary Movements in general throughout History.
+A lengthy but necessary quote that characterizes the challenges faced by Revolutionary Movements in general throughout History and opens an avenue to explore the relationship between evolving African Democracy and the French Revolution.

-Africa is no exception, and the resignation or more appropriately removal of Robert Mugabe as President of Zimbabwe by means of a ‘soft Coup’ is in my view a clear example of the reconstruction and governance challenges faced by Post-Colonial African Governments being born out of Revolutionary Movements.
+The resignation or more appropriately removal of Robert Mugabe as President of Zimbabwe by means of a ‘soft Coup’ is in my view a clear example of the reconstruction and governance challenges faced by Post-Colonial African Governments being born out of Revolutionary Movements and showing a similar challenges between African Democracy and the French Revolution .

-After the initial euphoria of Independence subsided, Post-Colonial African States from Ghana, Guinea, Nigeria to Zimbabwe have all faced the challenge of converting a Revolution into a sustainable Government for the prosperity of the Citizenry.
+After the initial euphoria of Independence subsided, Post-Colonial African States from Ghana, Guinea, Nigeria to Zimbabwe have all faced the challenge of converting a Revolution into a sustainable Government for the prosperity of the Citizenry…On this score African Democracy and the French Revolution faced essentially the same challenge of establishing a Post-Revolutionary Society.

 Invariably, Leaders like Mugabe viewed as ‘Liberators’ by the Citizens exploited the ‘Messianic’ resonance their Leadership of the Armed Struggle and delivery of Independence had in the minds of the Citizens, reducing themselves to Dictators and turning most fledgling Post-Colonial African States into personal Fiefdoms.